Continuing Education Activity

 Patients diagnosed with diabetes need comprehensive care in the first few months of the diagnosis as management can be overwhelming and time-consuming.
 Patients and family members need to be educated about testing blood sugar, taking medications especially insulin, going to their medical appointments, and lifestyle modifications which include diet and exercise.
 Patients need to be given information for diabetes classes.

 Patients with severe hyperglycemia should be assessed for clinical stability including mentation and hydration.
 Diabetic ketoacidosis and hyperglycemic hyperosmolar state are acute, severe disorders related to hyperglycemia.

 Patients confirmed with type 2 diabetes are faced with a life-long challenge to maintain euglycemia.
 This is not an easy undertaking and is also prohibitively expensive.
 Patients must be educated that making changes in their lifestyle can markedly improve their prognosis.

 Enhancing Healthcare Team Outcomes

 Diabetes management is very complex and time-consuming.
 A newly diagnosed patient can easily become overwhelmed, leading to non-compliance with treatment which would further lead to irreversible complications.
-Patients and family members need to work closely with primary care physicians, endocrinologists, dieticians, and diabetic educators to help achieve optimal therapeutic goals and prevent complications.
-Home health nursing services for disease management in the first few weeks has been shown to improve outcomes and should be utilized when available.
+Patients and family members need to work closely with primary care providers, endocrinologists, dieticians, and diabetic educators to help achieve optimal therapeutic goals and prevent complications.
+Home health nursing services for disease management in the first few weeks have been shown to improve outcomes and should be utilized when available.